taoky/tsumugu/README.md

 1. First, users' exclusions and inclusions are preprocessed.
 For all exclusions, if it is a prefix of any inclusion, it will be put into the `list_only_regexes`, otherwise it will be put into `instant_stop_regexes`.
 2. While working threads are handling listing requests, they will first check if it matches any inclusions regexes.
 If not so, check if the path matches any `instant_stop_regexes`.
 If so, the path will be completely excluded.
 If the path matches `list_only_regexes`, files under this directory will be ignored, but subdirectories will still be listed.

+In this process some paths, which would be unnecessary, will still be listed.
+Consider it as a trade-off for simplicity and performance.

 ## Naming